Physically motivated decompositions of single-qutrit gates

 \section{Abstract}

-Although only two quantum states of a physical system are often used to encode quantum information in the form of qubits, many levels can in principle be used to obtain qudits and increase the information capacity of the system.
-To take advantage of the additional levels, a parameterization of unitary transformations in terms of experimentally realizable operations is needed.
-Many parameterizations of unitary $3\times 3$ matrices ($U(3)$) exist.
-One decomposition of a general unitary matrix can be expressed as the product of an exponential of a diagonal matrix and an exponential of an off-diagonal matrix.
-This decomposition is relevant for controlling superconducting qutrits using fixed-frequency resonant control pulses.
-This decomposition is numerically confirmed to allow the parameterization of any element in $U(3)$.
-It is shown that a simple setting of parameter ranges of parameters can easily lead to an over-parameterization, in the sense that several different sets of values for the parameters produce the same element in $U(3)$.
-This fact is demonstrated using the Walsh-Hadamard (WH) matrix as an example, which is also a special qutrit gate of practical interest.
-The different decompositions are shown to be related, and the relationships between them are presented using general methods.
-The shortest path needed for the implementation of a qutrit gate is found.
-Other parameterizations obtained by other analytic means, which can be advantageous for various reasons, are also discussed.
+Although only two quantum states of a physical system are often used to encode quantum information into qubits, in principle, qudits (a system with a number $d$ states) could be used to increase the information capacity of the system.
+In this work, $3$-state systems (qutrits) are studied using a parametrization of the group $U(3)$ that is relevant for controlling superconducting qutrits using fixed-frequency resonant control pulses.
+The parametrization uses a decomposition of a general $3\times 3$ unitary matrix into the exponential of a diagonal matrix and the exponential of an off-diagonal matrix.
+This decomposition is numerically confirmed to allow the parametrization of any element in $U(3)$.
+However, many different sets of parameters can give the same element of $U(3)$.
+Furthermore, different elements could have different numbers of decompositions.
+Why are there different numbers?
+Which decompositions are better and why?
+These two questions are answered so that the parametrization can be better utilized and searches can be made more efficient.
+Other parametrizations are derived and discussed and the methods used are applicable to these other parametrizations as well.